iotJumpway/Intel-Examples/Intel-Movidius/IDC-Classification/README.md

 }
 ```

-## Training Your IDC Model
+## Training Your IDC Model On A Local Device (CPU or GPU)

-Once you have prepared your training data, you are ready to start training.
-For training I suggest using a Linux desktop or laptop, preferably with an NVIDIA GPU.
+Once you have prepared your training data and have Tensorflow & NCSDK installed on your device, you are ready to start training.
+For training I suggest using an NVIDIA GPU, if you do use a GPU make sure you install Tensorflow GPU and not Tensorflow CPU.
 To begin training, you simply need to issue the following commands:

 ```
 $ cd ~/IoT-JumpWay-Intel-Examples/master/Intel-Movidius/IDC-Classification